 Dr. Stephens formerly led the University's Ohio Center for Professional Accountancy (OUCPA).
 Launched in 2007, the Center provides formalized structure for accounting faculty, students and professionals to network, collaborate and exchange information about current trends in the accounting profession.

 "The real goal of the Center was to increase interaction between people who are teaching accounting, learning accounting, and practicing accounting," Stephens says, adding students benefit from increased placement opportunities through their involvement with the Center.

 The OUCPA coordinates efforts between the Ohio University School of Accountancy and numerous accounting firms and corporations.
-The Center serves as a focus point for research and SOME outreach activities of the School of Accountancy to expand our accounting faculty's and students knowledge by increasing interaction with practitioners and to provide services to the accounting profession.
+The Center serves as a focus point for research and some outreach activities of the School of Accountancy to expand the accounting faculty's and students' knowledge by increasing interaction with practitioners and to provide services to the accounting profession.
 This interaction is also a requirement of the separate accounting accreditation of the accounting program by the AACSB.